Cthompsonlbi/Pyber_Analysis/README.md

 ![PyberSummary_df](Resources/PyberSummary_df.png)

-Upon running the Analysis Analysis between data sets the following can be observed:
+Upon running the Analysis between data sets the following can be observed:

-* There are 13 and 2.6 times more rides in Urban areas than rides in Rural and Suburban areas, respectively.
+* There are 13 and 2.6 times more rides in Urban areas than rides in rural and suburban areas, respectively.
-* However, there are 30 and 4.9 times more drivers in Urban areas than Rural and Suburban drivers, respectively.
+* However, there are 30 and 4.9 times more drivers in urban areas than rural and suburban drivers, respectively.
-* The data above also shows that the Urban driver receives less per ride than Rural and Suburban drivers.
-30% less when compared to Rural and 20% less compared to Suburban drivers.
+* The data above also shows that the urban driver receives less per ride than rural and suburban drivers.
+30% less when compared to rural and 20% less compared to suburban drivers.
-* The Average fare per driver is higher for Rual drivers as well, $55.49 per driver when compared to $39.50 and $16.57 per Suburband and Urban drivers, respectively.
+* The average fare per driver is higher for rural drivers as well, $55.49 per driver when compared to $39.50 and $16.57 per suburban and urban drivers, respectively.

 ### Analysis of Line Graph Summary